zhaoan12/test1/deliverables/D1/planning.md

  * How will you deploy the application?
  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?

+Our partner has shared with us the codebase of the product, so we'll be largely adding on to that.
+The codebase itself uses Vue.js for the front-end, which we will continue to work in as it is a reasonably useful framework used in the industry as well, so it's helpful experience.
+Bootstrap is a library used in the front-end too, and we'll also be using that for similar reasons as before.
+Likewise, the same will be done with Firebase and Node.js for back-end/storage needs.
+As for the architecture, it is mainly a website displaying games and comments through cards and buttons, the appearance differing on whether the user is a playtester or game developer.

 ----
 ## Intellectual Property Confidentiality Agreement